High Tech Solar pumps for underground freshwater

 Airlines

+Green Energy.
 Wind and solar energy have become significant participants in primary energy mix, with the new electric battery storage technology poised to remove the continuity of solar and wind energy to provide uninterrupted day and night, all weather grid supplies.
 Battery storage combinations of up to 100mw capacities have been achieved.
 Last month a game-changing solar energy concentration technology was unveiled by Heliogen, a startup company backed by Bill Gates capital.
-It will concentrate solar energy to a temperature as high as 1,000 degrees Celsius by aligning large mirrors on a…
+It will concentrate solar energy to a temperature as high as 1,000 degrees Celsius by aligning large mirrors…